 “My favourite thing about being here is Tibetan dancing and that I live at the school with my friends, so we get to spend a lot of time together.”

-The Indo-Tibetan Buddhist Cultural Institute (ITBCI) school was started in 1954 by the late Dhardo Rimpoche (1918-90).
-He established the school for Tibetan refugees coming over the border from Tibet.
+The Indo-Tibetan Buddhist Cultural Institute (ITBCI) school was started in 1954 by the late Dhardo Rinpoche (1918-90).
+He established for Tibetan refugees coming over the border from Tibet.
 He wanted to provide an education to children from these poor families living in Kalimpong, India, as well as pass on Tibetan culture and values to the younger generation.
 In recent years, the school has also welcomed children from other Himalayan ethnic groups.
-No other school in the area offers subsidised, quality education to poor children and their families.
+No other school in the area offers free, quality education to poor children and their families.